 For 10 years Mele was the executive director of Fulbright New Zealand and prior to this worked at Victoria University of Wellington for nine years as the founding pacific islands liaison officer and then manager of the domestic recruitment operation.

 Mele also provides consultancies in various areas including scholarships, Pacific peoples’ development, governance and organisational capacity building.

-Mele is a member of PACIFICA, Institute of Directors, Wellington Pasifika Business Network, Wellington Women Leaders, and SuperDiverse Women.
+Mele is a member of P.A.C.I.F.I.C.A., Wellington Pasifika Business Network, and SuperDiverse Women.
 She is Samoan (Malie, Lefaga, Vaiala) and palagi (NZ, Britain) and grew up in Samoa and Fiji.
 Mele has lived in Wellington for over 30 years.
 She is married to Eteuati Ete and they have four grown-up children and three grandchildren.

 In January 2019, Mele was awarded a Member of the New Zealand Order of Merit (MNZM) for her services to governance, the Pacific community and women.